 There are many formules de politesse – and variations of them – that you might find if you look up “How to write a letter in French” online.
 But in my experience, the ones I’m including here are the ones you really need to know, either because you’ll use them a lot or because you’ll come across them often.

 But first off, make sure you know how to write the date in French.
-If you’re writing a formal or professional letter (not email), don’t forget to include the date, on the top right of the page above the body of the letter.
+If you’re writing a formal or business letter (not email), don’t forget to include the date, on the top right of the page above the body of the letter.

 One more thing: The exact way to say and spell “email” in French is incredibly varied.
 The strictly Francophone word is un courriel, but this is rarely used.
 You will also see the Anglophone-influenced un e-mail or sometimes un é-mail from time to time.
 But the two most frequent ways I see this word in most formal, professional, and informal correspondence is either un mail or un mél.